The next James Bond ‘revealed’ as British star is ‘offered role’

-James Bond: Aaron Taylor-Johnson ‘offered 007 role’ and is ‘set to replace Daniel Craig’
+James Bond: Aaron Taylor-Johnson ‘offered 007 role’ and looks set to replace Daniel Craig

 ‘The formal offer is on the table and they are waiting to hear back,’ source claimed